SunsetWan/translationArchive/Episode 6.md

 00:09:01.151 --> 00:10:09.751
 <v Paul Hudson>That's great.
 So in common problems, presumably things like, you know, you look as, as, said table views right.
-That's a lot of gaps on, but it makes me all these trivial. _There's almost no co two things anymore._ Same for the combined framework.
-Would have decoding of Jason built into one of the steps.
-Now, if it makes things so much easier for those kinds of common tasks, I think that's why unsurprisingly, _all the dub dub stage_ or they show tell these.
-Look how fast they are, _It's the dailies are amazing_, so it doesn't have the out of the box.
+That's a lot of apps, and it makes table view trivial. _[unclear]There's almost no co two things anymore._ Same for the combined framework.
+Would have decoding of json built into one of the steps.
+Now, if it makes things so much easier for those kinds of common tasks, I think that's why unsurprisingly, all the W W stage or they show table views.
+Look how fast they are, It's the table views are amazing _[unclear]so it doesn't have the out of the box.
 And also I quite enjoy.
-Is that because, of course, _I West been around _a long time now the idea of, you know, big title navigation bars the idea of safe areas.
-The idea of dark mode didn't exist in ~~Iowa.
-S~~ iOS one has been strapped on, modified hacked around, layout guides introduced _or the workout worker as it_ happened on now of Course SwiftUI.
+Is that because, of course, I West been around a long time now the idea of, you know, big title navigation bars the idea of safe areas.
+The idea of dark mode didn't exist in iOS 1 has been strapped on, modified hacked around, layout guides introduced or the workout worker as it_ happened on now of Course SwiftUI.
 Now the new foundation.
 That's the starting point of clean things.
 There's no weird workarounds required you get.
 Stay here is by default.
 You get system colors by default.
 You get large titles by default, which is fantastic.
 Of course, in four years time

 00:10:10.471 --> 00:10:18.811
 <v Paul Hudson>when iOS, you know, 17 or without with all new Yes, it's it's obviously triangular phones.
 Now we'll see what you have to look around,